 Monitoring progress through the major/minor.
-Students and their advisors can monitor student progress through the Econ major/minor using the degree audit in Sage.
+Students and their advisors can monitor student progress through the Econ major/minor using the degree audit in Sage or Workday.
 Any discrepancies between what is recorded in the degree audit and the departmental credit the student or advisor thinks the student has earned should be brought to the attention of the Undergraduate Advising Head for resolution.
-The information reported in the degree audit is what the Registrar's Office goes by in awarding degrees, etc., so it is important that this information be complete and accurate.
+The information reported in the degree audit is used by all of the student's advisors to track his/her progress through the major/minor and is what the Registrar's Office goes by in awarding degrees, etc., so it is important that this information be complete and accurate.